thomasbrockmeier/KafkaTwitter/README.md

-Do not forget to set Twitter credentials in application.conf in project root
+Do not forget to set credentials in */src/main/resources/reference.conf files